-More women than ever will vie for Oscar nods this year, following Chloé Zhao’s win for “Nomadland,” only the second woman to win the Oscar (after “The Hurt Locker” director Kathryn Bigelow).
-“The Piano” directing Oscar nominee Jane Campion, whose Venice director-prize-winner “The Power of the Dog” (December 24, Netflix) also plays Telluride, Toronto, and the NYFF Centerpiece gala, is leading the directing field with a Montana frontier western centered on a hardscrabble rancher (Benedict Cumberbatch) whose outlook changes when his brother (Jesse Plemons) marries a woman (Kirsten Dunst) with a son (Kodi Smit-McPhee).
+One woman made it to the director competition this year, following Chloé Zhao’s win for “Nomadland,” only the second woman to win the Oscar in this category (after “The Hurt Locker” director Kathryn Bigelow).
+“The Piano” directing Oscar nominee Jane Campion, whose Venice director-prize-winner “The Power of the Dog” (Netflix) also played Telluride, Toronto, and the NYFF Centerpiece gala, is leading the directing field with a ’20s Montana western centered on a hardscrabble rancher (Benedict Cumberbatch) whose outlook changes when his brother (Jesse Plemons) marries a widow (Kirsten Dunst) with a son (Kodi Smit-McPhee).
 With DGA, BAFTA, and Critics Choice wins behind her, Campion is the first woman to be nominated a second time in the category.

 Kenneth Branagh (“Belfast”)